What is art deco style?

 Art Deco Fonts

 A critical component of Cassandre’s work was typography.
-The bold and striking typefaces not only communicated selling messages, but they also served a decorative function – often surrounding the graphic elements as an Art Deco border.
-He even created three of the most quintessential Art Deco fonts: Acier, Bifur and Peignot.
+The bold and striking typefaces communicated selling messages and were decorative – often surrounding the graphic elements as an Art Deco border.
+He created three quintessential Art Deco fonts: Acier, Bifur and Peignot.

-Though art deco only spanned a short time period, it influenced designs for everything from architecture and furniture design to fashion, art, pottery, jewelry and more.
-Because of this, the style is still very much a part of our culture, with art deco buildings still prominently featured in skylines and deco themes found in many modern furnishings.
-During its heyday, art deco truly had a huge impact on the design world.
+Though Art Deco only spanned a short time, it influenced designs for everything from architecture and furniture design to fashion, art, pottery, jewelry and more.
+Because of this, the style remains inherent in our culture, with Art Deco buildings prominently featured in skylines and deco themes found in many modern furnishings.
+Art Deco truly had a huge impact on the design world.

 Photo Credits